sangeetpaul/sangeetpaul/README.md

 Hi!
 I’m Sangeet, a computational astrophysicist.
 I study black holes using gravitational waves.
+I love solving problems.

 You can reach me at sangeetpaul@gmail.com.